WasatchPhotonics/ENLIGHTEN/README_WIN10.md

 Binary snapshots of key installers are retained for posterity in [Enlighten-dependencies](https://github.com/WasatchPhotonics/Enlighten-dependencies).

+## Getting Enlighten Source

+You must have a copy of Wasatch.PY in a parallel directory.

+    $ git clone git@github.com:WasatchPhotonics/ENLIGHTEN.git
+    $ git clone git@github.com:WasatchPhotonics/Wasatch.PY.git
+    $ cd ENLIGHTEN

 ## Configuration

 Enlighten is written in Python, so there is no "build" per se -- you don't have to explicitly compile classes the way you do in C++ or Java.

 However, you do need to properly configure your environment with all our library dependencies and package requirements.

-This includes checking out a copy of Wasatch.PY into a directory parallel to ENLIGHTEN, and adding to your PYTHONPATH:
+This includes adding to your PYTHONPATH:

-    $ cd work\code (or wherever you base your code)
-    $ git clone git@github.com:WasatchPhotonics/ENLIGHTEN.git
-    $ git clone git@github.com:WasatchPhotonics/Wasatch.PY.git
-    $ cd ENLIGHTEN
     $ set PYTHONPATH=..\Wasatch.PY;pluginExamples;.;enlighten\assets\uic_qrc

 *Note:* when setting environment variables like PYTHONPATH under Windows, _do not_ quote them (e.g., do *not* type: set PYTHONPATH="..\Wasatch.PY")

-To bootstrap and validate your development environment, just run this from a Git Cmd shell:
+## Activating the environment

+When interacting with Enlighten, be sure to activate your shell.
+This provides access to the dependencies, such as numpy and matplotlib, and it is required for running Enlighten or creating installers.

-    scripts\bootstrap.bat
+    $ scripts\bootstrap.bat activate

-Then run a quick pre-development test:

-    python scripts\Enlighten.py
+## Running Enlighten

+From an activated shell, use the run script

+    $ run.bat

 Note that to test ENLIGHTEN with a spectrometer, you'll need to install the libusb drivers.
 Normally this is done for customers when they run the